 Education and approach

-Psychiatrists have studied first to become a doctor.
+Psychiatrists have studied first to become a medical doctor.
 Once they have graduated as a doctor, they can take on more study and training with the aim of becoming a psychiatrist.

 When they study psychiatry, they learn to diagnose, treat and prevent mental, emotional and behavioural disorders.
 They can prescribe medications, like antidepressants, and can usually admit you to hospital.
+If this is needed.

 General registration as a psychologist enables someone to work in areas of psychology in which they are competent and to use the title 'Psychologist'.
 Some psychologists choose to complete further training to become endorsed in specific areas of psychology such as clinical psychology.

 There are many similarities between psychiatrists and psychologists.

 Both are trained to understand how your brain works, how you think and how you behave.
 Both are able to use different types of counselling and psychotherapy to help.